spookylukey/django-views-the-right-way/source/delegation.rst

-But now we want to change this view to re-use the logic in our normal ``product_list`` view, whether it is filtering/sorting/paging or anything else it has built up by now.
+But now we want to change this view to re-use the logic in our normal ``product_list`` view, whether it is filtering/sorting/paging or anything else it has built up by now (which I'll represent using the function ``apply_product_filtering()`` below).
 How should we do that?

 The simplest way is to look at our old ``product_list`` view and apply `parameterisation
 <https://www.toptal.com/python/python-parameterized-design-patterns>`_.
 The
-parameters we need to pass are: the product list ``QuerySet``; the name of the template to use; and something to pass in some extra context.
+extra parameters we need to pass are: the product list ``QuerySet``; the name of the template to use; and something to pass in some extra context.
 With those in place we can easily pull out a ``display_product_list`` function, and call it from our two functions.
 I'm calling this pattern **delegation** — our entry point view is delegating the rest of the work to another function.